askukde/CSharpMain/README.md

 # VSCode
-new repository for visual studio code
+new repository for C# progams - Main Branch with Visual Studio code